hynekcer/django-salesforce/docs/migrations.rst

     python manage.py migrate --database=salesforce --sf-create-permission-set

 Then add some custom objects (models) to Salesforce and some custom fields.
-For example add a custom field to a standard object "Contact":
+As a small example you might want to add a custom field to a standard object "Contact" and to create two custom objects by a migration:

 ``models.py``:

 .. code:: python

     class Contact(SalesforceModel):
-        # add a custom field "my_field" to a standard object "Contact"
+        # Add a custom field "my_field" to a standard object "Contact"
         last_name = models.CharField(max_length=50)
         my_field = models.CharField(max_length=50, null=True, sf_managed=True)

     class MyObject(SalesforceModel):
-        # a field with API name "Name" is created automatically by SFDC and its "max_length" is ignored.
+        # A field with API name "Name" is created automatically by SFDC.
+        # You set its verbose name.
+Its "max_length" is ignored.
         name = models.CharField(max_length=50, verbose_name="My Object Name")
         my_field = models.CharField(max_length=50, null=True)  # this is a custom field and it is sf_managed